-35) Main Oil Reservoir Cap
+37) Main Oil Reservoir Cap

 Open the engine cover to expose the oil cap.
-The cap is located under the engine cover.

 To add injection oil in the reservoir, unscrew the cap counterclockwise.

 Add oil to level mark.
 Do not overfill.
 Reinstall cap and fully tighten.

 CAUTION: Oil system must be pressurized.
 Always ensure that reservoir caps are firmly tighten.
 Refer to M^2 Jet Drive Operator's Guide for recommended oil and complete reservoirs filling procedure.